Breast Pumps and Supplies

 - If you don’t want to pay up front, contact your regional contractor to find a network provider or supplier.
 You need to show your prescription.

-- If you are working with a military clinic or hospital to get a breast pump, follow their processes and procedures.
+- If you’re working with a military clinic or hospital to get a breast pump, follow their processes and procedures.

 - If you don’t mind paying up front, go to a TRICARE-authorized provider, supplier, or vendor (includes retail and online stores).
-Make sure to save and copy your receipt.
 You won’t need to show your prescription.
+Be sure to save and copy your receipt.

 - If you use a network provider or supplier, you don’t have to file a claim.